mattmacpherson/DashBlocker/README.md

 ## Installation

-### Chrome Web Store (Coming Soon)
+### Chrome Web Store
-1. Visit the Chrome Web Store
+1. Visit the [DeadDash extension page](https://chromewebstore.google.com/detail/deaddash/fnpkdioianapnpbhcchfodpknoedkenkK) on the Chrome Web Store
-2. Search for "DeadDash"
-3. Click "Add to Chrome"
+2. Click **"Add to Chrome"** to install it in your browser

 ### Manual Installation
 1. Download or clone this repository